ayubero/gradflow/README.md

 # GradFlow

-A tiny autodifferentiation engine with a PyTorch-like API for building neural networks.
+A tiny autodifferentiation engine with a PyTorch-like API for building neural networks in Rust.

 ## Examples